xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

 [BMCRemedyHelix_defn.zip](BMCRemedyHelix_defn.zip) - download this zip file containing the BMC Remedy/Helix workflow definition files

 # How it works
 Remedy/Helix triggers one of the xMatters filters as part of the integration.
-The filter POSTs the Remedy/Helix Incident ID to xMatters, and in turn xMatters uses a Remedy/Helix REST API to obtain the incident properties and subsequently creates the xMatters Event targeted to the assigned resolver Group.
+The filter POSTs the Remedy/Helix Incident ID to xMatters, and in turn xMatters uses a Remedy/Helix REST API to get the incident properties and subsequently creates the xMatters Event targeted to the assigned resolver Group.

 The notified resolver responds with Assign to me - to take ownership of the incident or Escalate - to escalate to the next resource in the on call schedule.